KongLingqi2333/WSL-VIReID/README.md

 # WSL-VIReID
 HECCL_WSL-VIReID
-code will be available soon
+code and paper will be available soon